As the world tries to navigate through the pandemic, there is a raging debate occurring between maintaining health and restarting the economy.

 According to the FCRF chairman, Mr. Eden Rachminov, the unprecedented government restrictions, as a result of COVID-19, have brought fancy colored diamond trading to a temporary halt.
 Cargo flights are not operating, logistical centers are closed, and orders in the pipeline cannot be fulfilled due these limitations.
 Having said that, Mr. Rachminov added that trade is expected to resume later in the year, but the time is currently unknown.

-Another factor that is expected to significantly impact the price of pink diamonds is the closure of the Argyle mine later this year.
+Another factor that is expected to significantly impact the price of pink diamonds is the closure of the Argyle mine in 2020.
 The Argyle mine is the largest producer of pink diamonds in the world, and is the source of the famous Argyle pink diamonds; stones with an extremely rare, and rich “bubble gum” hue unrivaled by any other worldwide.

 As of the date this article was posted, Rio Tinto (owner of the Argyle Mine) has been granted permission by the Australian government to proceed with operations as normal.
 This means that the closure date, set for later this year, likely won’t change.
 Thus the iconic Argyle pink diamonds will cease to be mined by the end of this year.